pulp-platform/nemo/README.md

  - bit-accurate deployment model
  - export to ONNX

-NEMO operates on three different "levels" of quantization-aware DNN representations, all built upon `torch.nn.Module`s and `torch.autograd.Function`s:
+NEMO operates on three different "levels" of quantization-aware DNN representations, all built upon `torch.nn.Module` and `torch.autograd.Function`:
  - fake-quantized *FQ*: replaces regular activations (e.g., ReLU) with quantization-aware ones (PACT) and dynamically quantized weights (with linear PACT-like quantization), maintaining full trainability (similar to the native PyTorch support, but not based on it).
  - quantized-deployable *QD*: replaces all function with deployment-equivalent versions, trading off trainability for a more accurate representation of numerical behavior on real hardware.
  - integer-deployable *ID*: replaces all activation and weight tensors used along the network with integer-based ones.
 It aims at bit-accurate representation of actual hardware behavior.